 These stories have fed the collective imagination for centuries, generating legends about ghost ships that drifted without a crew.

-It is known that during the voyages of the British explorer, then Lieutenant James Cook, between 1768 and 1771, aboard the HMS Endeavour, the cause of this disease was finally discovered, thanks to the contributions of Dr. James Lind in the diet and the "in-person" experimentation of the botanist Joseph Banks.
+It is known that during the voyages of the British explorer, when Lieutenant James Cook, between 1768 and 1771, aboard the HMS Endeavour, the cause of this disease was finally discovered, thanks the contributions of Dr. James Lind in the diet and the "in-person" experimentation of the botanist Joseph Banks.

 The marine environment, with its humidity and cold or fresh air, contributed to the development of pulmonary ailments such as pneumonia, tuberculosis, joint diseases such as arthritis, arthrosis, and rheumatism, without forgetting, of course, the afflictions caused by the lack of hygiene such as leprosy and scabies.